Specy/specy-app/src/posts/being-a-psychologist-to-your-overthinking-llm.md

 </result>
 ```

-This might work with few facts, but say you give it 20, and you will see that the LLM starts giving out random answers or forgets to classify some facts.
+This might work with few facts, but say you give it 20, you will see that the LLM starts giving out random answers or forgets to classify some facts.

 One reason for this is that the "classification" property in our result comes *before* the ID, LLMs generate content top-down and every token that has been generated so far will be useful for the LLM to predict the next token.